CSSS/wall_e/Working_on_the_Bot.md

 Follow the steps below setup your test discord guild, to run the bot and do development on your local machine.

 ### Part 1: Creating Bot and Attaching it to Development Server
+>If the UI/steps for the following process gets changed by Discord, feel free to document the new steps and make a PR for it.
+We would greatly appreciate :)

 1. Create your own Discord server for testing by
    1. Going to `https://discordapp.com/channels/@me`